AgenticSCR: An Autonomous Agentic Secure Code Review for Immature Vulnerabilities Detection: AgenticSCR: an Autonomous Agentic Secure Code Reviewer

-To incorporate CWE taxonomy, we encode this taxonomy as a JSON document with a set of high-level categories such as \texttt{injection}, \texttt{auth}, \texttt{crypto}, \texttt{input}, and \texttt{path}) and a list of weakness entries.
-Each entry includes a CWE identifier (e.g., CWE-89), name, category and subcategory (e.g., SQL injection), an estimated severity, and a shortened description that preserves the core weakness semantics.
-To support retrieval from code context, we further attach patterns and \texttt{detection\_indicators} (e.g., \texttt{sql\_injection}, \texttt{input\_validation}), relevant languages, and succinct examples with vulnerable and secure variants, plus remediation\_steps and a short hint such as "\texttt{Look for: string concatenation in SQL queries}".
+To incorporate CWE taxonomy, we encode this taxonomy as a JSON covering 944 weakness entries derived from CWE-1000, organized into high-level categories such as \texttt{injection}, \texttt{auth}, \texttt{crypto}, \texttt{input}, and \texttt{path}) and a list of weakness entries.
+Each entry includes a CWE identifier (e.g., CWE-89), name, category, and subcategory (e.g., SQL injection), an estimated severity, and a shortened description that preserves the core weakness semantics.
+To support retrieval from code context, we further attach patterns and \texttt{detection\_indicators} (e.g., \texttt{input\_validation}), relevant languages, and succinct examples with vulnerable and secure variants, plus remediation\_steps and a short hint such as "\texttt{Look for: string concatenation in SQL queries}".
 As the CWE categories are aligned with the guideline categories, the agent can move from a general concern (e.g., input validation) to specific CWEs and reuse their standardized names, hints, and fixes when formulating review comments.